 Looking at Visiting the Area

 If our list of dog-friendly places in Whitby has got you yearning for a holiday here, you’ll be please to know we have also searched for the best pet-friendly seaside accommodation.

-We have created a list of some excellent options when it comes to pet-friendly holiday cottages in Whitby bursting with charm and character perfect for you and your four-legged friend.
+We have created a list of some excellent options when it comes to Whitby dog friendly cottages and Whitby hot tub cottages for pets, perfect for you and your four-legged friend.

-With everything you need for a coastal getaway with your pooch our favourite Whitby log cabins that allow dogs can be found here.
+With everything you need for a coastal getaway with your pooch our favourite dog friendly lodges in Whitby can be found here.